TinkerBoard-Android/rockchip-android-test-mlts-models/README.txt

 Acoustic features of a test speech, Apache License, Version 2.0
 ------------------------------------------------------------------

-TODO(pszczepaniak): Update hdrnet to full model with pack and transpose TODO(pszczepaniak): Provide at least 5 inputs outputs for each model
+TODO(pszczepaniak): Provide at least 5 inputs outputs for each model